 You can fine tune this process in Newscoop with custom switches for Article Types.
-For more detailed technical information, please see the chapter on Topics, switches and keywords to structure content, as well as the chapter in the manual Newscoop 3 for Journalists and Editors titled Publishing Articles.
+For more detailed technical information, please see the chapter on Topics, switches and keywords to structure content, as well as the chapter Publishing Articles in the manual Newscoop 4 for Journalists and Editors.